nim-lang/Nim/doc/lib.rst

 ----------

 * `algorithm <algorithm.html>`_
-  This module implements some common generic algorithms like sort or binary search.
+  This module implements some common generic algorithms on `openArray`s.

 * `enumutils <enumutils.html>`_
-  This module adds functionality for the built-in `enum` type.
+  This module adds functionality for `enum`s.

 * `sequtils <sequtils.html>`_
   This module implements operations for the built-in `seq` type